reinarpg/reinarpg-bot/docs/FAQ.md

 ### How to get the lore / text of an item ?

 You can use the `item.nbt` property.
-It is also recommended to use the `prismarine-nbt` library.
+It is also recommended to use the `reinarpg-nbt` library.
 The `nbt.simplify()` method may be useful.

 **Example:**
 ```js